Bipin-K-Balan/Baisser/README.md

 # Baisser

-Baisser is a conversational AI, which used to automate some portion of a VoIP network suppport Engineering team.
-The model is designed in a flexible way that can be expand its features and ability to other networking domain areas.
+Baisser is a conversational AI, which used to automate some portion of tasks of VoIP network suppport Engineering team.
+The model is designed in a flexible way which can  expand its features and ability to support on other networking domain areas as well.

 ## Problem Statement: